Leek and Potato Soup

 Total Time: 40 minutes

-Add your potatoes and stock, bring to the boil and then turn down to a simmer and cook for a further 20-30 minutes, or until your potatoes are nice and soft.
+Add your potatoes, leeks and stock then cover with boiling water from the kettle until all your soup mix is covered, bring back to the boil and then turn down to a simmer and cook for a further 20-30 minutes, or until your potatoes are nice and soft.

 Use a stick blender to blend your soup till smooth, you may want to add a little more hot water if you prefer your soup thinner.